OpenFabrics/sunfish_library_reference/README.md

 ```
 pip install -r requirements.txt
 ```
-To install sunfishcorelib you need to use the file .whl:
+To install sunfish you need to use the file .whl:
 ```
-pip3 install dist/sunfishcore-0.1.0-py3-none-any.whl
+pip3 install dist/sunfish-0.1.0-py3-none-any.whl

 ```